eficode-academy/kubernetes-katas/08-storage-basic.md

 **Note:** Above may be confusing, and demands some explanation.
 The `pvc-nginx` **PVC** above, is being created manually, using a `yaml` file; but, the related **PV** is being created automatically.
 Kubernetes cannot guess it's name (obviously), so it gives it a random/unique name/ID, which begins with **pvc**.
 This ID is reflected in the **VOLUME**  column of the `kubectl get pvc` command.

-Next, we are going to create a deployment, and the pod from this deployment will use this storage, by using the PVC.
-Here is the file `support-files/nginx-persistent-storage.yaml` , which shows how it is defined in `yaml` format:
+Next, we are going to create a deployment, and the pod from this deployment will use this PVC storage.
+Here is the file `support-files/nginx-with-persistent-storage.yaml`:

 ```
-$ cat support-files/nginx-persistent-storage.yaml
+$ cat support-files/nginx-with-persistent-storage.yaml

-apiVersion: extensions/v1beta1
+apiVersion: apps/v1
 kind: Deployment
 metadata:
-  name: nginx-deployment
+  name: nginx
   labels:
     app: nginx
 spec: